The Amazing Race 18: Format

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 The starting line was at the San Gorgonio Pass wind farm near Palm Springs, California.

-The Amazing Race 18 was the first season of the United States series to be broadcast on high-definition television.
-While most other prime-time television shows had transitioned to high definition, including other reality television shows, previous seasons of The Amazing Race used standard-definition television due to the cost and fragility of high-definition recording equipment.
+The Amazing Race 18 was the first season to be broadcast on high-definition television.
+While most other prime-time television shows had already transitioned to high definition, including other reality television shows, previous seasons of The Amazing Race used standard-definition television due to the cost and fragility of high-definition recording equipment.

 Filming started on November 20, 2010, at the San Gorgonio Pass wind farm near Palm Springs, California.
-Teams were spotted at Oceanworld Manly around November 22, 2010, and a day later around the mining town of Broken Hill, New South Wales, in the Australian Outback.
+Teams were spotted at Oceanworld Manly on November 22, 2010, and a day later around the mining town of Broken Hill in the Australian Outback.
 Other locales cited as destinations were Yokohama, Japan, where teams swam in freezing waters near Mount Fuji, and the series' first visit to Liechtenstein.
-In total, this season traveled a little over 40000 mi across 23 cities and five continents.

-The Express Pass, introduced in the previous season, returned and allowed a team to bypass one single task later in the season.
-The last team to complete the first task was forced to complete a U-Turn in the next leg, performing both tasks of the leg's Detour.

-The double-length legs format previously used were changed in this season to legs without a mandatory rest period between them.
 At the end of the first leg in Sydney, Australia, and the fourth leg in Lijiang, China, teams were ordered to keep racing and given their next clue.
 The first team to check in was still awarded a prize, but the last team to check in was not eliminated and did not have to perform a Speed Bump.
+The Express Pass, introduced in the previous season, allowed a team to bypass one single task later in the season.
+The last team to complete the first task was forced to complete a U-Turn in the next leg, performing both tasks of the leg's Detour.